roots/bud/site/packages/@roots/bud/classes/bud.md

 If a child instance, returns the parent.

-If the parent instance, returns {Framework}
+If the parent instance, returns null.

 #### Inherited from